stevevance/Chicago-Crash-Browser/DATA.md

 Some datasets have data for crashes within the City of Chicago and others have crashes for the entire State of Illinois.

+## IDOT Disclaimer
+> The Division of Traffic Safety requires the following statement be placed on any work product that incorporates or references our data.
+DISCLAIMER: The motor vehicle crash data referenced herein was provided by the Illinois Department of Transportation.
+The author is responsible for any data analyses and conclusions drawn.

 ## Notes / Getting Help
 *   Be careful comparing data 2005-2008 and 2009 to present because the reporting threshold changed.
 In the former period, the data will contain crashes that had no injuries and property damage of at least $500.
 In the latter period, the data will contain crashes that had no injuries but property damage of at least $1,500.
 If there was an injury, the data will contain that crash regardless of the property damage estimate.
 * Beware that fields were added and removed for the 2013 datasets.
 Until I write about the differences please compare the data dictionaries.